migcaraballo/tmpl8gen/README.md

 ## flag info
 flag name | description
 --------- | -----------
-bc | bypasses all confirmation prompts map_path | the json mapping file path (can be relative or absolute) out_dir | the output of your template directory (can be relative or absolute) tmp_path | the path to the template source directory (can be relative or absolute)
+bc | bypasses all confirmation prompts (true/false, or just -bc) map_path | the json mapping file path (can be relative or absolute) out_dir | the output of your template directory (can be relative or absolute) tmp_path | the path to the template source directory (can be relative or absolute)